Hermann Axen: Nazi Germany

 He was affected by his brother's murder by the Gestapo which took place, following torture, at the main police station in Dresden on 23 September 1933.
-Rolf's body was promptly handed over to his parents following the killing.
+Rudolf's body was promptly handed over to his parents following the killing.
 According to a personal "curriculum vitae" compiled by Axen in 1949 and later found in his "party file", his parents were killed by the Nazis after 1939/40 in "the ghetto" or concentration camp near Lviv/Lemberg.
 The coming to power of the Nazis at the start of 1933 had been followed by a rapid transition to one-party dictatorship which meant that any political activity outside the Nazi Party, and in particular political activity on behalf of the banned Communist Party, became illegal.
-Rolf Axen, until his killing, was leader of the underground Communist group in East Saxony.
-Hermann Axen undertook a course at the Marxist Workers' Academy ("Marxistische Arbeiterschule" / "MASch") in Leipzig during 1932/33 after which he took on a leadership role in the youth section in the party's Leipzig subdistrict ("Unterbezirk Leipzig").
+Rudolf Axen, until his killing, was leader of the underground Communist group in East Saxony.
+Axen undertook a course at the Marxist Workers' Academy ("Marxistische Arbeiterschule" / "MASch") in Leipzig during 1932/33 after which he took on a leadership role in the youth section in the party's Leipzig subdistrict ("Unterbezirk Leipzig").
 As a seventeen year old, in Nazi Germany he served, in the words of one admiring source, as an illegal resistance worker, a "party instructor" and a party contact ("Verbindungsmann") in Saxony.

 Between March and November 1934 he undertook and completed a commercial apprenticeship with Hoffner, Moses & Co., a fur trading company.
 By June 1934 he was also responsible for agitation and propaganda ("Agitprop") for the local leadership for Leipzig-West of the underground Young Communists, identified among comrades by the code names "Max" and, subsequently, "Friedrich".
 In September 1934 he joined the Young Communists' Leipzig region leadership team ("Bezirksleitung").
 The group had by this point been effectively destroyed through arrests, and Axen now teamed up with a fellow young communist called Heinz Mißlitz to try and rebuild it.

-Hermann Axen was arrested, along with fourteen comrades, on 3 November 1934.
+Axen was arrested, along with fourteen comrades, on 3 November 1934.
 He now presented himself as a Polish citizen and a disciple of the "Mosaic religious community".
 His papers were sufficiently convincing for the arrest to prompt an intervention by the Polish consulate in Leipzig.
 On 20 June 1935 he faced the district high court in Dresden.
 The charge was the usual one of "preparing to commit high treason" ("Vorbereitung zum Hochverrat").
 He was convicted and sentenced to a three-year jail term which he served in the old penitentiary at Zwickau.
 He had already served seven months of his sentence while in pre-trial investigatory detention, and he was accordingly released in November 1937.
 Possibly on account of having presented himself to the authorities as a Polish citizen three years earlier, but possibly simply on account of his Communist activism and his Jewish family provenance, by this time he had been stripped of any residual German citizenship rights, and his release was made conditional on his immediately leaving the country.